 Will I get picked on if I sit near the front?

 Absolutely not.
 We’re not saying that there will never be any audience participation, but it will always be on your own terms and we will never book an act that bullies an audience member for cheap laughs.

 Why did you feel the need to run a ‘safe space’ comedy night?

 I conceived the idea for Blizzard comedy about half a year ago and have had an overwhelmingly positive response from comedy fans and performers alike.
 The comedy scene in Manchester is one of the best in the country, and it’s a shame that so many comedy fans don’t get to experience any of it due to anxieties about being picked on, or venues not meeting an audience’s access requirements, or in some thankfully rare cases the risk of being subjected to racist, sexist, homo/transphobic, classist, ablist, etc. “Comedy”.

 First and foremost, by coming to shows!
 Even if you can’t afford to support us financially, a like and share on any of our social media channels goes way further than you might imagine, so please do tell your friends how much fun you have with us.

 Although the show is free, we accept donations at the end of the show that go towards the costs of running it.
 We also accept donations via PayPal and anyone who wants to offer ongoing support can visit our Patreon page.

-We also sell merchandise at our shows and online.
+We also sell merchandise at our shows.